'World's longest desert ultramarathon' launches in Dubai

 (CNN) — When Greek messenger Pheidippides burst into Athens in 490 BC, having run the first marathon, he probably never imagined his superhuman effort would one day be considered passé.
 He may not have had time to reach that thought.
 The legend goes he collapsed and died upon delivering his news.
 Yet that's the world we live in today.
 For a growing number of athletes, 26.2 miles (42.19km) is not enough.
 For these restless souls, Pheidippides' other feat, a 150-mile dash from Athens to Sparta, is more aspirational.
 The rise of ultramarathon running has been unstoppable in the 21st century.
 Steve Diederich, the founder of global race database Run Ultra, says 12 years ago he had around 60 events listed.
 Now he estimates there's somewhere between 2,200 and 2,300.

-Many ultras offer relatively safe and regulated access to some of the remotest spots on earth.
+Many ultras offer relatively safe and regulated access to some of the remotest spots on Earth.
 "There's some incredible parts of the world where it's a huge privilege to go -- and a real privilege to cross these areas on foot," says Diederich.

 The Marathon des Sables in the Moroccan Sahara has long been considered the blue ribband desert ultra, and one of the longest at approximately 250 kilometers (155 miles).
 But last month an even longer race was born in the Dubai desert.
 Set in a rugged national conservation area, the Al Marmoom Ultramarathon claims to be the longest desert ultra in the world.
 The 270km (168 mile) route was run over five days in December in temperatures as high as 35 degrees Celsius (95 degrees Fahrenheit).
 In its inaugural year, 19 runners (15 men and four women) completed the race, with 36-year-old Moroccan Rachid El Morabity -- a six-time Marathon des Sables winner -- crossing the finish line first in 31 hours and 17 minutes.
 Eleven runners didn't make it, as well as many others in the shorter 100 km and 50 km versions of the race.